-The Air Force will continue education and training in negotiation and interest-based conflict resolution skills through, inter alia, the following
+The Air Force will continue education and training in negotiation and interest-based conflict resolution skills through, interalia, the following initiatives:

-The Air Force Negotiation Center (AFNC), based at Air University in Montgomery, Alabama, has successfully imbedded negotiation and conflict management skills into every level of commissioned officer and non-commissioned officer Professional Military Education (PME).
-In FY 2016, the AFNC will seek to imbed these skills in Civilian Development Education.
-Additionally, in September 2015, the Secretary of the Air Force launched a negotiation initiative that will result in negotiation becoming an individual and enterprise-wide corporate capability.
+-The Air Force Negotiation Center (AFNC), based at Air University in Montgomery, Alabama, has successfully imbedded negotiation and conflict management skills into every level of commissioned officer and non-commissioned officer Professional Military Education (PME).
+AFNC is working on imbedding these skills in Civilian Development Education.
+Additionally, a pilot program is underway to develop negotiation skills at separate organizational units with the goal of negotiation becoming an individual and enterprise-wide corporate capability.

-Training in ECCR has been institutionalized as a module at the Negotiation and Appropriate Dispute Resolution Course (NADRC) conducted annually at the AF JAG School at Maxwell AFB, AL.
+-Training in ECCR has been institutionalized as a module at the Negotiation and Appropriate Dispute Resolution Course (NADRC) conducted annually at the AF JAG School at Maxwell AFB, AL.